 A jurisprudence exam is a test of your state’s laws and rules.
 All licensed physical therapists (PTs) and physical therapist assistants (PTAs) should be familiar with the practice act and rules under which they are allowed to work.

-Contact the licensing authority in the jurisdiction in which you want to practice to get the most up-to-date information.
+Currently, more than 50 percent of states require a jurisprudence exam for initial licensure.
+Find out if Your State Requires the Jurisprudence Exam Contact the licensing authority in the jurisdiction in which you want to practice to get the most up-to-date information.

 To meet a portion of your licensure renewal or continuing competence/continuing education requirements, you may elect to take the jurisprudence exam if it is available in the jurisdiction in which you practice physical therapy.
 Currently, the following states offer jurisprudence exams for continuing competence credit:

 Nebraska does not pre-approve continuing education programs but may accept as continuing education for renewal of a license or certificate, or reinstatement of a license or certificate, the completion of the jurisprudence examination.
 Five (5) hours of continuing education will be awarded for passing the jurisprudence examination with a scaled score that is greater than or equal to 600.

 The policies and procedures for the jurisprudence examinations are the same as those for the NPTE.